 Author’s note: this post was originally published in 2013.
 It has been updated with new & re-edited images, current links, and more information.
 Enjoy!

-Welcome to On Sutton Place!
-Today I’m sharing a project that turned out to be really fun and the best part is that it was so fast…as in quick…as in I made these 2 little no sew burlap lavender sachets in 20 minutes.
+If you love lavender, you are in the right place.
+Today, I’m sharing a project that turned out to be really fun and easy.
+The best part is that it was so fast…as in quick…as in I made these 2 little no sew burlap lavender sachets in 20 minutes.
 That included straightening the burlap!

 Here’s what I did.
 First I always prepare my burlap for sewing.
 You can see what to do by checking out my tutorial How to Wash, Dry and Cut Burlap.

 Step 1: Cut 2 pieces of burlap that measure 5 in. x 12 in.
-Pull 4 or 5 threads of burlap from both long sides and one short side.
+Pull 4 or 5 threads of burlap from all sides of each piece of burlap.

-Step 6: Cut another piece of iron on fusible tape about 4 in. long.
+Step 5: Cut another piece of iron on fusible tape about 4 in. long.
 Lay it where the pouch overlaps.
-Fold the top down and lightly press the sachet to fuse it together.
+Fold the top down and lightly press the sachet with an iron to fuse it together.

 Step 6: Fire up your glue gun so it’s good and hot.
 Apply the embellishments of your choice (vintage buttons and lace) by carefully gluing them to the front of the burlap lavender sachets.
 If you wish to hang your sachets, just slip a piece of twine under the flap, and tie a little knot.

 Bonus Tip: after a while, the lavender will lose its scent.
 Just refresh your burlap lavender sachets with a few drops of lavender essential oil.